faruk-guler/Linera/README.md

 # Linera Wails Edition

 Formerly Linera is a robust, local file-sharing solution on the **Wails v2** framework.
 It combines a classic Windows GUI with a modern, secure Go backend to provide seamless file transfer capabilities over your local network.
+Apache 2.0 license

 ![Linera Main Interface](docs/main.JPG)